hoverguys/binfon/README.md

 Takes all your precious fonts and puts them in BINs!

-Allows embedding of bitmap fonts into easily embeddable binary blobs.
+Turns bitmap fonts into easily embeddable binary blobs.

 ## Building